 Access to electronic research requires students and employees to maintain consistently high levels of personal responsibility.
-The existing rules found in the District's Behavioral Expectations policy (Board Policy/Regulation 2610) as well as employee handbooks clearly apply to students and employees conducting electronic research or communication.
+The existing rules found in the District's Behavioral Expectations policy as well as employee handbooks clearly apply to students and employees conducting electronic research or communication.

 One fundamental need for acceptable student and employee use of District electronic resources is respect for, and protection of, password/account code security, as well as restricted databases files, and information banks.
-Personal passwords/account codes may be created to protect students and employees utilizing electronic resources to conduct research or complete work.
+Personal password/account codes may be created to protect students and employees utilizing electronic resources to conduct research or complete work.